 Clino is a digital compass-clinometer for data capture on smartphones.
 The app allows an Android or iOS phone (see the iPhone user guide) to be used as a traditional hand-held bearing compass and clinometer for measuring and capturing the orientation of planar and linear features in the field.
 The field notebook and camera are an integral part of this new technology allowing the capture and storage of geo-referenced photographs and text notes.
-If the Pro features are enabled, this allows stereonets to be plotted, lines and polygons to be drawn on maps (on iPhone only) and map symbols to be chosen.
+Stereonets can be plotted, lines and polygons to be drawn on maps (on iPhone only) and map symbols can be chosen.

 Clino supports online Google Maps as well as offline maps as geo-referenced MBTile basemaps.
-Projects can be exported to CSV (.csv comma-separated values), Move[TM] (.mve) and, with the Pro features installed, Google Earth (.kmz).
+Projects can be exported to CSV (.csv comma-separated values), $Move^{TM}$ (.mve) and, Google Earth (.kmz).